$800 billion+ in annual US money transfers and remittances

 A high complaint rate means when you send money to family abroad, it is more likely to be delayed, held, or hit with hidden fees.

 Switching transfer providers takes minutes.
 Most top-rated providers offer a fee-free first transfer so you can test the service with zero risk.
 Transfer fees vary from 0.5% to 5% for the same corridor - switching often saves real money too.
+The best-rated alternative in this category has a complaint rate 56× lower than the highest-rate institution shown.

 Rate = CFPB complaints ÷ estimated customers × 1,000 · Source: CFPB + FDIC BankFind · Data & pricing